christos99/Smart_Traffic_Management_Database/README.md

 - Relational model for defining tables and attributes.
 - Examples demonstrating the database's functionality.

-## Usage
-To use the application, follow these steps:
-1. Install the necessary dependencies and libraries.
-2. Configure the electronic methods, voice activation methods, and sensors to collect relevant data.
-3. Connect the application to the smart city infrastructure for data integration.
-4. Run the application and start collecting data for traffic management purposes.
-5. Utilize the application's features to match vehicles with optimal routes, assist in finding parking slots, and detect traffic violations.

 ## Contributors
 - Giorgos Gitopoulos - [@georgegito](https://github.com/georgegito)